 The fruit first came into notoriety around 1887 and the first person to grow the cantaloupe was G.W.
 Swink.
 Soon, other people started cultivating the cantaloupe and it became popular among local people.

-Cantaloupes are high in nutritional values and come under the top fruits and vegetables that fight cancer.
+Cantaloupes are high in nutritional value and come among the top fruits and vegetables that fight cancer.
 They are larger in size than the regular melons and taste much sweeter.
 It’s rich in zinc, chromium, potassium, magnesium, manganese, and beta-carotene.
-Healthy nutrients with a delightful taste, what else one would anyone need!
+Healthy nutrients with a delightful taste, what else would anyone need!

 The best time to find them shipped all around the state is early July.

 We agree – Colorado is a foodie’s paradise!
-Colorado prides itself with immense diversity in taste; the list can go on forever!
+Colorado prides itself on immense diversity in taste; the list can go on forever!
 So what are you waiting for?
 Listen to your tummy and give it a yummy treat with one of these famous Colorado foods.